-- 2. The CCAC subcommittee on the Common Curriculum may identify opportunities for academic units to develop new courses, including interdisciplinary and/or team-taught courses, to address the Common Curriculum's learning objectives. - E. Responsibilities: Common Curriculum subcommittee - The subcommittee is charged with overseeing whether the learning objectives of the Common Curriculum are fulfilled by the combination of learning experiences undertaken by students on their way to an undergraduate degree at CU Boulder, including undergraduate degree programs, college/school general education/core requirements, and co-curricular programs offered in the first-year experience. - 2.
+- 4. The CCAC will review and make a recommendation on a concern about curricular duplication only when it is not resolved at a lower level. - 5.
+The CCAC's scope of review includes all for-credit CU Boulder academic offerings, including undergraduate, graduate, and law courses, regardless of instruction mode (in person, distance/remote, hybrid, etc.) and regardless of location (main campus, Continuing Education, etc.). - 6.
+The CCAC's recommendations will be based on curricular frameworks, course content, and each unit's disciplinary mission and stated student learning outcomes, not on fiscal or personnel considerations. - D. Responsibilities: curricular communication and information sharing - 1.
+The CCAC will serve as a resource to encourage and facilitate the implementation of interdisciplinary teaching. - a.
+As part of its recommendations regarding curricular duplication, the CCAC may suggest interdisciplinary teaching agreements between academic units. - b.
+The CCAC will advise the Senior Vice Provost for Academic Planning and Assessment on the curricular aspects of possible templates for interdisciplinary teaching agreements. - 2.
+The CCAC subcommittee on the Common Curriculum may identify opportunities for academic units to develop new courses, including interdisciplinary and/or team-taught courses, to address the Common Curriculum's learning objectives. - E. Responsibilities: Common Curriculum subcommittee - The Common Curriculum subcommittee is charged with overseeing whether the learning objectives of the Common Curriculum are fulfilled by the combination of learning experiences undertaken by students on their way to an undergraduate degree at CU Boulder, including undergraduate degree programs, college/school general education/core requirements, and co-curricular programs offered in the first-year experience. - 2.
 The subcommittee will review elective courses proposed by the schools, colleges or Libraries as fulfilling one or more learning objectives of the Common Curriculum - 3.
 The subcommittee oversees assessment of the Common Curriculum in coordination with staff assessment experts and develops any necessary improvement plans for the schools, colleges, programs, and other academic units of the university in their Common Curriculum offerings. - 4.
 The subcommittee recommends conceptual and operational revisions to the Common Curriculum. - 5.
-The subcommittee may appoint additional advisory members as relevant, for example, where specific disciplinary or pedagogical expertise is needed
+The subcommittee may appoint additional non-voting advisory members as relevant, for example, where specific disciplinary or pedagogical expertise is needed.